Leo Rajendram Antony

 Leo Rajendram Antony (18 April 1927 − 3 December 2012) was a Sri Lankan Roman Catholic bishop.

 He studied at St Patrick's College, Jaffna, for nearly nine years (1940–1948).
-He was ordained as a priest in 1954 and served at the Nallur Mission and then was selected to serve the bishop of Trinco/Batticolo as his secretary.
-Later he returned to Jaffna and was appointed as a director of the Rosarian Ashram in Thologatty.
+He was ordained a priest in 1954 and served at the Nallur Mission and then was selected to serve the bishop of Trinco/Batticolo as his secretary.
+Later he returned to Jaffna and was appointed a director of the Rosarian Ashram in Thologatty.

-In 1966, he was appointed to the cathedral as a pastor and from there was chosen to the auxiliary bishop of Jaffna in 1968.
+In 1966, he was appointed to the cathedral as a pastor and from there was chosen to be auxiliary bishop of Jaffna in 1968.

 He was appointed Co-adjutor Bishop of Trinco-Batticolo in December 1972 and succeeded his bishop at Batticolo in 1974.
 Due to ill health he retired in 1983.